Limpia (Spirtual Cleansing) in Teotitlán

 • Big breakfast at our favorite roadside comedor where everything is cooked on a woodfire

-• A chance to purchase mezcal directly from the producers (price not included), our help packing it for travel
+• A chance to purchase mezcal directly from Real Minero (price not included), many batches which are only available for purchase in Mexico.
+Our help packing it for travel

 • Drinking water and light snacks